 selects

-all child elements of our SVG element with the feature-code
+all child elements of our SVG element with the feature-code class and the

 data function joins